Kurahari/How-to-use-ollama-in-colab/README.md

 # How-to-use-Ollama-in-colab
-An easy way to make Ollama run on colab T4
+An easy way to make Ollama run on colab T4 (My native language is not English so Sorry about every wrong spelling.)
 ## Installation & running
 1.Set up Colab notebook to support command-line